Let's start

 Running the algorithm

-Now it's time to execute this algorithm on the Quantum Inspire emulator and examine the results.
+Now it's time to execute this algorithm on Quantum Inspire and examine the results.

 When you execute the algorithm, it will be scheduled in a queue.
 The waiting time depends on the length of the queue, your position in the queue and the time needed to run the algorithm.
 When your algorithm is executed, all shots will be executed directly after one another.